sap-tutorials/Tutorials/tutorials/iot-ds-3-create-ui/iot-ds-3-create-ui.md

 [ACCORDION-BEGIN [Step 6: ](Register UI components in SAP Fiori launchpad site)]

   In order to run the decision support application, it needs to be registered with a SAP Fiori launchpad site.
-We'll reuse the Fiori launchpad site created in the tutorial [Setting up the Fiori launchpad in Cloud Foundry to receive notifications](iot-ds-2-create-flp).
-We'll also register the sample quick create application.
+You'll reuse the Fiori launchpad site created in the tutorial [Setting up the Fiori launchpad in Cloud Foundry to receive notifications](iot-ds-2-create-flp).
+You'll also register the sample quick create application.

   1. Open `CommonDataModel.json` in **Code Editor**.